MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/player.md

 This internal attribute uses the [setInterval method](https://developer.mozilla.org/en-US/docs/Web/API/setInterval) to handle the Player's movement.
-Every 100 milliseconds, 100 milliseconds are subtracted from the Player's [remaining time](player.md#Remaining-time), and the Player's position and stamina are updated.
-However, if at least one Player in the game has the "heated" Status Effect, the amount of milliseconds subtracted from the Player's remaining time is first multiplied by the [[heatedSlowdownRate setting|Tutorial:-Settings-(Node)#heatedslowdownrate]], effectively making the Player move more slowly.
+Every 100 milliseconds, 100 milliseconds are subtracted from the Player's [remaining time](player.md#remaining-time), and the Player's position and stamina are updated.
+However, if at least one Player in the game has the "heated" Status Effect, the amount of milliseconds subtracted from the Player's remaining time is first multiplied by the [heatedSlowdownRate setting](../settings/docker_settings.md#heated_slowdown_rate), effectively making the Player move more slowly.
 If the Player stops moving for any reason, the [clearInterval method](https://developer.mozilla.org/en-US/docs/Web/API/clearInterval) is used on this so that the Player's movement will no longer continue.
 When Player data is loaded, this is `null`.